-Delete allows you to delete a selected file from the disk.
-Simply use the entry knob to scroll through the directory listing of the disk, or press the File name softkey to enter a file name.
+Delete allows you to delete a selected file or directory from the disk.
+Directories can only be deleted if there are no files in the directory.
+Simply use the entry knob to scroll through the directory listing of the disk, or press the File name softkey to enter a file name or directory name.
 Pressing the File name softkey displays another softkey menu that allows you to enter a file name.
+You can also use the DIRECTORY softkey to change to another directory.